drew1kun/ansible-role-rpi_bootstrap/README.md

  - configures hostname
  - configures timezone
- - configures network (for now only for Debian)
+ - configures network (for now only on Debian)
  - updates firmware
  - creates all specified users and adds them to all specified groups
  - modifies sudoers so group %sudo(Debian) or %wheel(Centos) not to be asked for passwords